hypriot/rpi-ruby/README.md

 # rpi-ruby

-Raspberry Pi compatible Docker base image with [Ruby](https://www.ruby-lang.org).
+RPi-compatible Docker image with Ruby [Ruby](https://www.ruby-lang.org).

 ## What is Ruby?